freechris/odm-ondocker/docs/README_cluster.md

 When the copy is complete, the content of you repository should be similar to this:

 ![Flow](images/Fig2.png)
-### Verify that Docker Engine and Docker Compose are running.
+### Verify that Docker Engine and Docker Compose are running

 Open a command prompt and run the following two commands: